FAQS

 IS EUROTECH FUN?

 Yes!
-You will be able to participate in all the activities that the School of Engineering and the German Studies program organize for their students.
+You will be able to participate in all the activities that the College of Engineering and the German Studies program organize for their students.

 Among these are: